rqlite/rqlite/DOC/DATA_API.md

 The response will be in the same form as when the query is made via HTTP GET.

 ## Parameterized Statements
-_Support for Parameterized Statements was introduced in v5.5.0.
-The commands below will not work with earlier versions of rqlite._

 While the "raw" API described above can be convenient and simple to use, it is vulnerable to [SQL Injection attacks](https://owasp.org/www-community/attacks/SQL_Injection).
 To protect against this issue, rqlite also supports [SQLite parameterized statements](https://www.sqlite.org/lang_expr.html#varparam), for both read and writes.
 To use this feature, send the SQL statement and values as distinct elements within a new JSON array, as follows:

 _Writing data_